Forward- or Reverse-Mode Automatic Differentiation: What's the Difference?: Introduction

 We believe that this paper may be of interest to algebraists, (Haskell) programmers and AD experts alike.
-While the paper does its best to be accessible to these three groups, we acknowledge that this requires working through unfamiliar concepts and/or unfamiliar presentations of familiar concepts before the three strands come together.
+While the paper does its best to be accessible to these three groups, we acknowledge that this requires working through unfamiliar concepts or unfamiliar presentations of familiar concepts before the three strands come together. \ref{app:functions} supports readers who are not familiar with Haskell, briefly introducing type classes and library functions that are used throughout this work.